Nutan: Breakthrough, success and stardom (1955-1979)

 Bandini was a major critical success, and Nutan received career-best reviews for her portrayal, which is often cited as one of the finest performances of Indian cinema.
 The film won six awards at the 11th Filmfare Awards, including Best Film and a third Best Actress for Nutan.
 The Bengal Film Journalists' Association ranked Bandini as the third-best Indian film of the year and acknowledged Nutan with the Best Actress award in its Hindi section.
 Author and critic Dinesh Raheja wrote: "Sans screaming hysteria-niks, Nutan puts across one of the finest performances seen on Hindi screen.
 She recognised and was perfectly in tandem with Kalyani's innate strength of character."
 In 2010, Filmfare included her performance in its "80 Iconic Performances" list.
 Anupama Chopra included the film in her list of "The 20 Best Hindi Films Ever Made", calling Kalyani "one of Hindi cinema's most complex and fully realized female characters", which was "the role of a lifetime" for Nutan, whose "face raged with a grand passion and a quiet grace".
 In 2013, Forbes India listed Nutan's performance as one of the "25 Greatest Acting Performances of Indian Cinema", hailing her work as "the best acting by a lead actress in Indian cinema".

 Her fourth Filmfare win came for Milan (1967).
 She starred opposite Amitabh Bachchan in 1973's Saudagar (1973), for which she received a sixth Filmfare nomination and a third BFJA award.
 In 1978, she made an astonishing return to the screen as the righteous Sanjukta Chauhan in Main Tulsi Tere Aangan Ki (1978).
 For this performance, she received an eighth Filmfare nomination and won her fifth Filmfare Award for Best Actress, at the age of 42.
 She thus became a record holder in the category, having won five awards for Best Actress at Filmfare.
 At age 42, she is also the oldest winner of the award.
 Nutan was perhaps the only actress of her generation to command leading roles in her 40s, with tremendous success.

+Final film roles (1980-1989)

 Following this, she starred in Saajan Ki Saheli (1981), as an ignorant, jealous wife to a husband who knowingly befriends the daughter she abandoned at childbirth.
 In the 1980s, she played roles in blockbuster films such as Meri Jung (1985), Naam (1986) and Karma (1986).
 Karma was notable for being the first time she was paired with actor Dilip Kumar.
 For Meri Jung, she won the Filmfare Award for Best Supporting Actress.
 Her last film released while she was alive was Kanoon Apna Apna in 1989.
 She died in 1991 of cancer.
 Two of her films Naseebwala (1992) and Insaniyat (1994) were released after her death.
 She also gave a stellar performance as Kaliganj Ki Bahu in the TV serial Mujrim Hazir, her only role on the small screen.
+Nutan also sang two songs, one in Paying Guest and the other in Chhabili.